Natural Rock Memorials - Boulders

 A Brief History of Green Burial

 In the early 1990’s England had a 98% cremation rate.
 Environmental concerns around carbon fuel consumption and carbon emissions were becoming a concern in the context of the UK’s contribution to local and global climate change.

-At the same time, some of England’s most untouched and scenic natural landscapes were becoming prey by developers and being encroached upon by rapidly expanding development.
+At the same time, some of England’s most untouched and scenic natural landscapes were becoming prey by developers.
 Preservationists were seeking a way to preserve some of these natural areas.

 Green burial cemeteries have also expanded to the USA and Canada with green cemeteries located across the states.